 These strategies should be based on assessments of the specific threats that wildlife and ecosystems are expected to face—such as sea level rise, higher temperatures, more frequent storms and droughts—and should include monitoring to provide ongoing information about impacts on the ground.
 We are also working to help land managers account for climate change in their existing management plans, recognizing that climate change is one of many threats to wildlife and habitats , and may even worsen existing threats.
 Finally, we are advancing ecosystem-based adaptation approaches to climate change that simultaneously protect communities and restore habitats.

-Determining which species are most affected by climate change helps us set goals, determine management priorities and design appropriate adaptation strategies.
+Determining which species and resources are most affected by climate change helps us set goals, determine management priorities and design appropriate adaptation strategies.
 Vulnerability assessments are an important component of climate adaptation planning, which focuses on finding ways to help wildlife and habitats respond to the effects of climate change—for example by identifying and protecting travel corridors to allow species to shift their ranges in response to the changing climate.